wyfo/apischema/docs/performance_and_benchmark.md

 JSON serialization libraries expect primitive data types (`dict`/`list`/`str`/etc.).
 A non-negligible part of objects to be serialized are primitive.

-When [type checking](#type-checking) is disabled (this is default), objects annotated with primitive types doesn't need to be transformed or checked; *apischema* can simply "pass through" them, and it will result into an identity serialization method.
+When [type checking](#type-checking) is disabled (this is default), objects annotated with primitive types doesn't need to be transformed or checked; *apischema* can simply "pass through" them, and it will result into an identity serialization method, just returning its argument.

 Container types like `list` or `dict` are passed through only when the contained types are passed through too.